muertos/openstack-tls/README.md

-# Enable TLS in OpenStack using Ansible with Certbot
+# Helper Ansible playbook to aid in Enabling TLS in OpenStack

 WIP